 You are getting married!
-Whether you have decided that a tropical destination wedding is your speed, or a traditional “I Do” at home, there are 5 things that every bride should know to ensure that they end up happy with their wedding photos.
+Whether you have decided to get married on the beach in Cancun, or do a traditional “I Do” at home, there are 5 things that every bride-to-be should know so that they end up happy with their wedding photos.
 After all, when the dust has settled from the madness of getting married, the photos are sure to be the most important keepsake from your big day!

 Communication is key

-Happiness with your wedding photos starts with choosing the best photographer for You!
+Happiness with your wedding photos starts with choosing the best wedding photographer for You!
 You will be much happier overall if you hire a wedding photographer who you can talk to, relate to, and who makes you feel like more than just another wedding.
 You should be comfortable to express yourself, ask questions, and not be afraid to make requests.
 The best wedding photos are born from a confident, relaxed bride and groom…and how is that possible if you simply do not ‘click’ with your photographer?
 Here in the Riviera Maya, Mexico, sometimes that means hiring the photographer you want, instead of the photographer included in your wedding package.

 Reality vs. Pinterest

 Now let’s assume that you did your research through the best wedding photography websites and found a wedding photographer you ‘click’ with and hired because you loved their artistic style and creativity.
 You will probably find that many photographers will welcome a requested shot list, because after all, this is part of the good communication rule, right?
 However, please keep in mind that this is not an open invitation to bombard your photographer with awesome pictures you want recreated from Pinterest!
 Photography is all about light, and expecting your wedding photographer to recreate images in different environments or under different circumstances is a recipe for disappointment.

 Trust the Pro